How to Use Prescription Coupons Online

 If you decide to go with the more expensive version through the manufacturer, Medicare and Medicaid will deter you from doing so by not covering your entire bill for the prescription.

 This means they’ll charge you for whatever the coupon didn’t cover since you chose to go with the costlier medication.

 Now, you may think you’ll be stuck paying full price for your prescription medications just because these types of RX coupons are essentially a catch-22.

 But there are better options for saving money as you’ll see next.

-How to Save Money on Prescription Medications Using the Right Kind of RX Coupons
+How to Save Money on Prescription Medications Using the Right Kind of Prescription Coupons